Get In Touch

 10. Cocoyam or Taro

-• 100g Cocoyam contains 5.1g of Fiber and 142 calories.
+• 100g of cocoyam contains 5.1g of fiber.

 Cocoyam, one of our staples, is mostly known for being carb-heavy, but this root vegetable is also high in fiber.